aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/exportrangetojsonoptions/_index.md

 ```

-For the description of this property, please see [getExportAsString()](../../com.aspose.cells/exportrangetojsonoptions\#getExportAsString--)
+Exports the string value of the cells to json.

 **Parameters:**
 | Parameter | Type | Description |